amazingrando/blades-in-the-dark-srd-content/Blades-in-the-Dark-SRD.md

 If you want to acquire an asset permanently, you can either gain it as a crew upgrade or work on it as a **long-term project** to set up a permanent acquisition.

-> Zamira the Whisper is a duelist in the Iruvian style, and would like a <span class="CharOverride-23">fine</span> sword to add to her permanent items.
+> Zamira the Whisper is a duelist in the Iruvian style, and would like a fine sword to add to her permanent items.
 Her player starts a long-term project: “Get My Family Sword Back from the Pawn Shop.”
 The GM says this is an 8-clock (she can work on it by <span class="game-term">Consorting</span> or <span class="game-term">Swaying</span> the pawn shop owner or maybe rolling her lifestyle level to represent small payments).

 ### Long-term project